 Along with the rise and prevalence of illegal drugs and addiction, the population in prison increased as well.
 For this matter, where drug addiction is the core issue involved, jail and prison do not fix it.
 By issuing court-ordered rehab, individuals can get the help they need to combat the disease instead of getting sentenced to jail.
-The goal of court-ordered rehab is to catalyze offenders to get help and live a free life from substance abuse and crimes.
+The goal of court-ordered rehab is to catalyze offenders to get help and live a free life from substance abuse and crime.

 Any court can issue an offender to go to rehab, and there are existing special courts that specifically function to handle drug-related offenses.
 These special courts’ goal is to help the offender have a more improved outcome to influence the offenders positively by ordering them to submit themselves to a treatment facility or a mental health center.

-Statistics show that 95% of the inmates continue to consume alcohol or use drugs soon after leaving jail, and around 60% – 80% of released inmates commit another crime related to drugs, hence the goal of court-ordered rehab.
+Statistics show that 95% of the inmates continue to consume alcohol or use drugs soon after leaving jail, and around 60% to 80% of released inmates commit another crime related to drugs, hence the goal of court-ordered rehab.

 Types of Court-Ordered Rehab

-To effectively treat an individual with addiction or substance use disorder, the treatment plan must be tailored for them.
+To effectively treat an individual with addiction or a substance use disorder, the treatment plan must be tailored for them.
 The more fitting and specific the treatment is, the higher the individual’s chances to succeed and complete the program.
-The court executes the best of its abilities in offering different types of rehabilitation and treatment programs for the offenders.
+The court executes to the best of its abilities in offering different types of rehabilitation and treatment programs for offenders.

 Here are the types of court-ordered rehab: